More than 17,000 deaths caused by police have been misclassified since 1980

 But as a criminologist who studies shootings by police, Nix has reservations about the underlying data.

 "My concerns with this paper are the same as many that use these crowd-sourced databases," he says.
-He's documented cases where the databases count, for example, domestic violence by off-duty officers as police killings.
+He has documented cases where the databases count, for example, domestic violence by off-duty officers as police killings.

 "I'm not saying we don't need to track that in these sorts of databases, but I'm just saying that all police killings are not created equally," he says.